getsentry/sentry-php/README.rst

 Available methods:

-- sync: send requests immediately when they're made
+- sync (default): send requests immediately when they're made
-- async (default): uses a curl_multi handler for best-effort asynchronous submissions
+- async: uses a curl_multi handler for best-effort asynchronous submissions
 - exec: asynchronously send events by forking a curl process for each item

 ``curl_path``